shaardie/blog.haardiek.org/dns-acme-challenges-with-bind9.md

 ## Configuring BIND 9

-Now we need to configure our own DNS Server.
+Now we need to configure our own DNS server.
 I will do this as briefly as possible and not bother you with details of my own BIND 9 configuration like DNSSec or IPv6.
 Also I will do this exemplary with my own domain `haardiek.org`.

 For the overview, there are two relevant directories for BIND 9 in Debian Trixie `/etc/bind` for static configuration and `/var/lib/bind` for dynamic files.

-First of all we need a way to make sure that we are the only ones able to update DNS Entries in our Zone, this is done by cryptographically signing the DNS messages we are going to send for updates.
+First of all we need a way to make sure that we are the only ones able to update DNS entries in our zone, this is done by cryptographically signing the DNS messages we are going to send for updates.
 For this we need a [TSIG Key](https://bind9.readthedocs.io/en/v9.18.2/advanced.html#tsig), which can be generated and stored like this:

 ```bash